 The north corner of the 7500 building being repaired in June 2020.
 The old Ida’s Inn is enclosed in this building.
 The next building, now Chase Bank, was once the McGillivray’s store.

 When the Ida’s Inn owner died suddenly in 1948, a new owner of the building redeveloped the site with more commercial spaces.
 The tavern space did not re-open due to neighborhood pressures, because nearby residents expressed a preference for other kinds of businesses.
+The tavern was enclosed and became one of the storefront spaces, as it still is today.

 The Bineks among the first new businesses in the 7500 building